 - It's not as convenient as email for lengthy or complicated messages.

 - It's not always instantaneous: If your friends are busy or away from the computer, it may take a while for them to respond.

 - Since people may type quickly or use abbreviations, messages could be difficult to understand.
 Also, as with email, it's possible to misinterpret someone's tone.

 Where to find chat and IM services

-There are numerous chat and IM programs you can download, including Skype, ICQ, AOL Instant Messenger (AIM), and Yahoo!
-Messenger (all of these can also perform voice and video chat).
+There are numerous chat and IM programs you can download, including Hangouts, Skype and ICQ.
 In addition, there are many browser-based services that don't require downloading.
 For example, Facebook and Gmail allow you to chat with your contacts whenever you're signed in.

 If you have a smartphone or mobile device, it's possible to use chat or IM when you're away from your computer.
 Popular mobile chat services include IMO and eBuddy.

 If you want to know more about using chat and instant messaging, we have tutorials on the following: